markydoodled/Note.it/README.md

 1. This Project Is Free To Be Added To By The Community, If You Wish To Help, File A Issue With The Enhancement Tag
 2. Any And All Feedback Will Be Helpful For Future Development
 3. If You Wish To Report A Bug, Please Use Either The Feedback Button In The App Or Use GitHub Issues
-4. On iOS, To Get Metadata For The File, It Must Be Placed In The Note.it Folder At The Top Level

 ## Credits